£10 Off Orders Over £250 (Inc Vat)

 Step 1: Clean the window frame

-Use a clean cloth dampened with soapy water or white spirits to clean the frame.
-Remove all dirt, dust and grease, and dry properly, to ensure a proper adhesive bond.
+Use a clean cloth with soapy water or white spirits to clean the frame.
+Remove all dirt, dust, grease and grime, and dry properly to ensure the strip sticks properly.

 Step 2: Measure up

-Measure the width and height of each frame where you plan to install the foam strips.
-Make sure to measure the top, bottom, and sides separately, as they may vary slightly.
+Measure the width and height of the window frame where you fit the foam strips.
+Make sure to measure the top, bottom and sides separately as they may vary slightly.

-DIY draught proofing - foam draught excluder strip fitting - self adhesive rubber strips - use less energy
+DIY draught proof - foam draught excluder strip fitting - self adhesive rubber strips - use less energy

 Step 3: Cut the strips

-Based on your measurements from Step 2, use scissors or a utility knife to cut the adhesive strips to the right length.
-Make sure to cut them slightly longer than the measured dimensions to ensure a snug fit.
+Based on your measurements from Step 2, use scissors or a utility knife to cut the strips to the right length.
+Make sure to cut them slightly longer than the measured length to ensure a snug fit.

 Step 4: Apply the strips

-Peel the backing paper off one side of the foam strip to expose the adhesive.
-Start at the window corner and press the strip firmly against the frame, aligning it with the edge.
-Be careful not to stretch the strip as this may reduce its draught proofing efficiency.
+Peel the strip’s backing paper to expose the stick side.
+Start at the window corner and press the strip, sticky down, firmly against the frame, aligning it with the edge.
+Take care not to stretch the strip.

-Continue pressing and adhering the strip along the entire frame, making sure it's centred and straight.
+Continue pressing the strip along the window, making sure it's centred and straight.
 Trim any excess at the end.

 Draught proofing - sky light - loft hatch